psf/pyperf/doc/api.rst

 * ``inner_loops`` (``int >= 1``): number of inner-loops of the benchmark (``int``)
 * ``timer``: Implementation of ``time.perf_counter()``, and also resolution if available
 * ``tags``: (list of str, optional): A list of tags associated with the benchmark.
-If provided, the results output will be aggreggated by each tag.
+If provided, the results output will be aggregated by each tag.

 Python metadata: